cheke/MultiPacker/README.md

 -Data saved on a Material Collection and on a MultiPackerDatabase.
 -With the Material Collection and a set of Material Function you can extract the Texture and use on Materials.
--With the MultiPackerDatabase you can make Runtime Icons and Buttons and Animate It.
+-With the MultiPackerDatabase you can make UMG Images and Buttons and Animate It.
 -Material Functions to Personal Material uses.
+-An dedicated Asset To set a LayerStyle allowing reuse the style on some UMG components and save time with iterations.
+-Material Runtime Graph is a graph who bakes on runtime the assets selected and made on memory an RenderTarget to get the result "Textures", great to create programatically textures like noise, and save memory.
 ```

 ## Links